Cheon Seong Gyeong: Episode 150

 (2) Since human beings were fashioned to be the lords of creation, we need to stand as models in front of all things of creation.
 From the position of children attending our Heavenly Father, if we find life's lessons in all things of creation and harmonize with them, we will be naturally attuned to the principles of heaven and earth.
 Animals cooperate with one another to protect their own kind.
 When a lion approaches a herd of zebras, they form a circle around their young and protect them by kicking with their hind legs.
 Lions too, even though they may fight over their prey, still share it.
 Thus, we learn from nature how to harmonize with one another and how to live together.
 That's the way of our life.

-(3) Therefore, I feel good."
+(3) I have a love for literature.
+I truly enjoy reciting poetry.
+Nature provides a setting in which everyone can feel inspired to recite poetry.
+People should be proud of their environment before they are proud of themselves.
+They should say, "The mountains are good, the water is good, the fields are good and my house in these surroundings is good.
+Therefore, I feel good."
 God created the environment first, and only after that did He create Adam.
 Everywhere in this environment are subject partners and object partners.
 There is nothing in nature that does not exist in pairs.
 Those who can feel, in the midst of nature, that they are model representations of the universe and owners of it, are happy people.
 I found the Principle in nature.

 (4) When I step outside in the morning, I listen to the twittering of the birds.
 The sounds may seem much the same, but I wonder, "Why is that one chirping like this?"
 If a bird is chirping alone, I can discern without a doubt that it is singing to call its partner.
 Often I will hear a bird call from here, and then one responding from over there.
 They tweet back and forth and then come together and meet.
 I am so sure when a bird is chirping alone that this will happen.
 Its always like this.
 That's why I truly love nature.
 I am saying you should take an interest in nature.
 In the course of seeking out the Principle, I took great interest in everything.
 I would have a question, and then pay attention to a myriad of things, and from among them, the answer would emerge.
 When that answer aligns with the east, west, south, and north, I know it is correct.
 This is the Principle.